YouTube to Launch Original Series From Kevin Hart, Ellen DeGeneres, Others on Ad-Supported Site

 YouTube has already invested in original programming for its subscription-only YouTube Red service.
 Now the video giant is going to launch original series — with celebrities and some of YouTube’s biggest creators — on the free, ad-supported service.

-The new shows, which will be exclusively available on YouTube, include projects from Kevin Hart, Ellen DeGeneres, and YouTube comedy duo Rhett & Link (of talk show “Good Mythical Morning”).
+YouTube announced six new shows, which will be exclusively available on YouTube, at its Brandcast event Thursday in New York. from Kevin Hart, Ellen DeGeneres, singer Demi Lovato, YouTube comedy duo Rhett & Link (of talk show “Good Mythical Morning”), Ryan Seacrest, and YouTube’s the Slow Mo Guys.

+Singer Katy Perry appeared on stage to announce that she will be part of the “Best.Cover.Ever” singing competition show from Seacrest.
+The show will be sponsored by Johnson & Johnson.

+“Why now, after all these years, do we feel the time is right for ad-supported originals?”
+YouTube chief business officer Robert Kyncl said, speaking at the Brandcast event for advertisers Thursday.
+“Frankly, because they’re becoming more and more rare.”

 The weekly “Kevin Hart: What the Fit?” show, produced in association Lionsgate, will feature celebs and YouTubers trying to keep up with the comedian in a variety of grueling and sometimes ridiculous routines.
 It will run on Hart’s Laugh Out Loud YouTube channel.